jamescardona11/blog-posts/flutter/decoding-flutter/decoding-isolates-part1.md

 The entry point of an isolate is a function and must be a top-level or static function.
 Depending on the method you use to create an isolate, you can pass arguments to the function.

-// TODO
-Here is the [link]() to the code if you want to follow along.
+Here is the [link](https://github.com/jamescardona11/isolates) to the code if you want to follow along.

 Image you need to calculate a progressive sum of a number.